ebzzry/ebzzry.github.io/en/src/zsh-tips-1.md

 Grouping commands this way makes it significantly easier to add and remove new items.
 Bring them all in one consolidated places also makes your config file arguably cleaner.
-For the rest of the definitions, visit my Zsh dotfiles repo [here](https://github.com/ebzzry/dotfiles/tree/master/zsh).
+For the rest of the definitions, visit the repo [here](https://github.com/ebzzry/dotfiles/tree/master/zsh).